contiamo/operational-ui/README.md

 ### Developing locally

-To run the project locally, install dependencies and link internal packages by simply running `yarn install`.
+To run the project locally, install dependencies and link internal packages by simply running `yarn`.

+The best way to have a nice DX to add/improve operational components is to execute `yarn start` and the root level.
+This will:

+- start styleguidist docs as playground
+- watch/compile `packages/theme` and `packages/utils`

 Every package defines a `yarn start` command that spins off a dev server where you can test things out.
-In `components`, `visualizations` and `blocks`, the exploratory code can be found under `/packages/{package}/scripts/dev-server`.
-Dev servers are set up as simple [parcel](https://parceljs.org) projects.

 ### Semver